Kottonmouth Kings

-The Kottonmouth Kings is an American hip hop group formed in Placentia, California in 1996 by D-Loc and Saint Dog.
-The group advocates for legalizing cannabis, and their lyrics frequently refer to smoking marijuana.
-The group plays hip hop, punk and rap rock songs that sometimes incorporate elements of other genres, including psychedelic rock, reggae, dubstep, bluegrass and jam band.
+The Kottonmouth Kings are an American hip-hop and rap rock group formed in Placentia, California in 1996 by D-Loc and Saint Dog.
+The group advocates for legalizing cannabis, and their lyrics contain frequent references to marijuana consumption.
+The group's music sometimes incorporate elements of other genres, including punk rock, psychedelic rock, reggae, dubstep, bluegrass and jam band.

 History

 Royal Highness (1998–1999)

 On February 24, 1998, Kottonmouth Kings released their first overall album, and their first EP, Stoners Reeking Havoc.

 On August 11, 1998, Kottonmouth Kings released their first national album, first studio album, and second overall album titled Royal Highness on Suburban Noize Records and Capitol Records.
 The album featured the original lineup of Daddy X, D-Loc, Saint Dog on vocals, and Lou Dog on drums and percussion, and DJ Bobby B.

 On March 11, 1999, Kottonmouth Kings released their second EP, and third overall album, Stash Box.
 On October 26, 1999, Kottonmouth Kings released their first compilation album, Hidden Stash.
-This was also the last album to feature Saint Dog as a member of Kottonmouth Kings.
+This was also the last album to feature Saint Dog as a member of Kottonmouth Kings in this era.